codidact/docs/User-Help/GlobalTrustLevels.md

 ### Create tags

 Creating tags is a difficult task, as they need to be generic enough to be commonly chosen, while also not duplicating other existing tags.
 Currently this functionality is limited to users with enough experience to have a good idea of what to look for in a tag.

-### Protect posts

-If a post is controversial or has attracted low quality answers, sometimes the moderation team will restrict answering to users with a higher trust level.

 ### Lock posts